Reena Baba Saheb Kangale: Career

 Kangale became an IAS officer in 2003 in the Chhattisgarh Cadre.
-She successfully spearheaded the Parliamentary Elections of 2024 with a record of one of the highest voter turnouts of 72.80% overall with a significant 1.31% increase from last parliamentary elections of 2019.
+She successfully spearheaded the Parliamentary Elections of 2024 with a record of one of the highest voter turnouts of 72.80% overall with a 1.31% increase from last parliamentary elections of 2019.

 In 2023, Reena Kangale facilitated polling in 102 villages significantly impacted by Naxal activities inside the Bastar division.
 The vote has occurred for the first time in National Elections since independence, attributed to the normalization of the situation and confidence-building measures.

 During the Assembly Elections of 2023 showcasing her leadership history was created when first time in elections all polling booths were completely managed by women in an assembly segment.
 In Raipur City North Assembly constituency, 201 booths were fully managed by 1046 women.

 As a result of her efforts in the 2024 Indian general election, 100% voter turnout was achieved in numerous polling sites within the state that had PVTG enrollment.
 The Governor of Chhattisgarh and the Election Commission of India commended her efforts to promote voting among PVTGs with booth-level officials.

 In March 2025, Reena Baba Saheb Kangale has been appointed to the position of Joint secretary to the Government of India.